 - Accessible Recreation for Community Health (ARCH) - a subsidy program to help people access City facilities and programs.

-Let's Go-Activity Books are used to help prepare children with autism for the sights and sounds they might experience when visiting City of Kamloops facilities and parks.
+Let's Go-Activity Books are resources to support neurodiversity and help people prepare for the sights and sounds they might experience when visiting City of Kamloops facilities and parks.

 - Let's Go Swimming - Canada Games Aquatic Centre